This exercise builds on the previous exercises where you fitted a

 the maximum within the grazing level (unless you wish to predict outside

-the range of observed values, probably best not too!).dat4pred
+the range of observed values, probably best not to!).dat4pred) containing the

 function with the appropriate colour (same points colour for each